 My name is Yardenna Jones and I joined HeadStart in 2019.
 I am from the UK and I grew up in South Wales.
 I have a BA Honours degree in Journalism which I studied at Southampton Solent University.
 After university I assisted in the set-up of a small business, a fashion retailer in Bournemouth.
 I also continued with my love of journalism and travel by becoming an assistant editor of a travel & lifestyle magazine.
-Educating others and working with young people had always been a passion of mine, and I was keen to further my lifelong learning as I believe this is important continue with personal growth and development.
+Educating others and working with young people had always been a passion of mine and I was keen to further my lifelong learning as I believe this is important continue with personal growth and development.
 With this in mind I moved to London and studied a DTLLS (Diploma to Teach in the Lifelong Learning Sector) with Business and Travel & Tourism being my subject specialisms because of my industry experience.
 In the UK I was working at Brooklands College in Surrey teaching Business and Travel & Tourism.
 More recently I have taught at Westminster Kingsway College in London an inner city school with children from varying backgrounds and ethnicities.
 I have now been teaching these subjects with awarding bodies BTEC, OCR City & Guilds and NCFE for 5 years and I am very experienced with the 14-19 age group.
 I love working with these ages- it's such an exciting and significant time for students.
 I’m very passionate about creating a positive learning environment and want to inspire my students to be independent and motivated during this crucial time of becoming a young adult.
-I am so excited to be implementing the BTEC qualifications at HeadStart.
-For a learner It can be such a valuable experience and enjoyable way of achieving a qualification.
+I am so excited to be continuing with the delivery and coordination of the BTEC programmes at HeadStart.
+For a learner it can be such a valuable experience and enjoyable way of achieving a qualification.
 Watching a student grow and learn an array of transferable and employability skills in a holistic environment is a wonderful experience for all involved.
 Outside of the classroom I practice mindfulness, yoga and I am passionate about spreading the importance of sustainable living.
 I have travelled much of South East Asia and look forward to more adventures this year as travel is a great passion of mine!

 What are BTECs?